angelpinha/CS50x/README.md

 ## Description:

-IMS is a web application written in [Python](https://www.python.org/) with the [Flask](https://flask.palletsprojects.com/en/2.3.x/) Framework, It uses [SQLite](https://www.sqlite.org/index.html) for database management in the backend and [PicoCSS](https://picocss.com/) for the graphical interface in the frontend.
+IMS is a Web Application written in [Python](https://www.python.org/) with the [Flask](https://flask.palletsprojects.com/en/2.3.x/) Framework, It uses [SQLite](https://www.sqlite.org/index.html) for database management in the Backend and HTML, [PicoCSS](https://picocss.com/) and JavaScript for the user interface in the Frontend.

 It features authentication and management systems.